awsdocs/amazon-ec2-user-guide/doc_source/amazon-linux-ami-basics.md

    1. For **Protocol**, choose **Email**\.

-   1. For **Endpoint**, type an email address that you can use to receive the notifications\.
+   1. For **Endpoint**, enter an email address that you can use to receive the notifications\.

    1. Choose **Create subscription**\.